shiru76/prediction-of-student-scores/README.md

-# prediction-of-student-scores
+## The Sparks Foundation - Data Science And Business Analytics Internship
-The Sparks Foundation Task 1
+### TASK 1 - Prediction of students scores using linear regression